tolu360/react-native-paystack/README.md

 end
 ```

+- Run `pod install` while still in the `/ios` directory of your project.
 - Exit Xcode if you had it running prior to setting up CocoaPods and only open your project with the `yourprojectname.xcworkspace ` in Xcode subsequently.

 ##### Install Paystack iOS SDK via the Framework (Option 2 - Not Recommended)